BT Smart Hub

 The BT Smart Hub (formerly BT Home Hub) is a family of wireless residential gateway router modems distributed by BT for use with their own products and services and those of wholesale resellers (i.e. LLUs) but not with other Internet services.
 Since v 5, Home/Smart Hubs support the faster Wi-Fi 802.11ac standard, in addition to the 802.11b/g/n standards.
 All models of the Home Hub prior to Home Hub 3 support VoIP Internet telephony via BT's Broadband Talk service, and are compatible with DECT telephone handsets.
-Since the Home Hub 4, all models have been dual band (i.e. both 2.4 GHz and 5 GHz).
+Since the Home Hub 4, all models have been dual-band (i.e. both 2.4 GHz and 5 GHz).

 The BT Home Hub works with the now defunct BT Fusion service and with the BT Vision video on demand service.
 The BT Home Hub 1.0, 1.5 and 2.0 devices connect to the Internet using a standard ADSL connection.
 The BT Home Hub 3 and 4 models support PPPoA for ADSL and PPPoE for VDSL2, in conjunction with an Openreach-provided VDSL2 modem to support BT's FTTC network (BT Infinity).
-Version 5 of the Home Hub, released in August 2013, includes a VDSL2 modem for fibre-optic connections.
+Version 5 of the Home Hub, released in August 2013, includes a VDSL2 modem for fibre optic connections.
 New firmware is pushed out to Home Hubs connected to the Internet automatically by BT.

 The Home Hub 5 was followed on 20 June 2016 by the Smart Hub, a further development of the Home Hub, internally referred to as "Home Hub 6".
-It has more WiFi antennas than its predecessor.
-It supports Wave 2 802.11ac WiFi, found on review to be 50% faster than non-Wave 2.
+It has more Wi-Fi antennas than its predecessor.
+It supports Wave 2 802.11ac Wi-Fi, found on review to be 50% faster than non-Wave 2.
 The Smart Hub was subsequently replaced with the Smart Hub 2 (Home Hub 6DX).

 History

 Prior to release of the Home Hub (2004–2005), BT offered a product based on the 2Wire 1800HG, and manufactured by 2Wire.
 This was described as the "BT Wireless Hub 1800HG", or in some documentation as the "BT Wireless Home Hub 1800".
 This provided one USB connection, four Ethernet ports and Wi-Fi 802.11b or 802.11g wireless connection.
 A total of ten devices in any combination of these was supported.

 The Home Hub 3B was manufactured by Huawei and also supports ADSL2+.
 The Home Hub 3B is powered by a highly integrated Broadcom BCM6361 System-on-a-chip (SoC).
-The BCM6361 has a 400 MHz dual MIPS32 core processor as well as an integrated DSL Analog Front End (AFE) and line driver, gigabit Ethernet switch controller and 802.11 Wi-Fi transceiver.
+The BCM6361 has a 400 MHz dual MIPS32 core processor as well as an integrated DSL Analog Front End (AFE) and line driver, Gigabit Ethernet switch controller and 802.11 Wi-Fi transceiver.